jokergoo/circlize_book/book/06-circos-heatmap.md

 The clustering generates dendrograms.
 Callback function can be applied to every dendrogram after it is generated in the corresponding sector.
-The callback function edits the dendrograms such as 1. reorder the dendrogrmas, or 2. color the dendrograms.
+The callback function edits the dendrograms such as 1. reorder the dendrograms, or 2. color the dendrograms.

 In `circos.heatmap()`, a user-defined function should be set to